 Kotelty mielone are a variation of the small and round Silesian meatballs called karminadle.
 No one really knows who invented kotlety mielone, but these flattened cutlets from the Upper Silesian region may have originally been made from rabbit meat.

 Nowadays, the kotlety mielone are made of pork, beef, or a mix of pork and beef.
+The best meat cut to use for this dish is ground pork shoulder or ground pork neck.
+If you buy your meat from a butcher, ask to ground it twice to get a better consistency for the meat mixture.
 Some also use minced turkey or chicken meat.

 Tips For Cooking Kotlety Mielone